• Home /

 Mortgage 101: Basics Every Home Buyer Should Know

-For renters, it’s simpler than ever to buy your first home.
+For renters, there are more ways than ever to buy your first home.

-The government has expanded its low- and no-down payment mortgage coverage over the last year.
-Currently, there are two bills in Congress to give grants and federal tax credits to first-time home buyers.
+The government has expanded its low- and no-down payment mortgage coverage, and several bills in Congress propose grants and federal tax credits to first-time home buyers.

-This mortgage 101 guide will explain the concepts, strategies, and action plans you’ll need to stop renting and start owning.
+This Mortgage 101 guide explains concepts, strategies, and action plans you’ll need to stop renting and start owning.

 What Is a Mortgage?